Education Policy, PhD

 The Education Policy Ph.D. program equips graduates with the knowledge and methodological tools to use, understand, and conduct research on the pressing educational issues of the day.
 Students pursue an individualized program of study that reflects their specific interests, and are required to write a significant qualifying paper and complete a dissertation on an issue in education.
 At the heart of the Ph.D. program is the research apprenticeship, where students work on research projects alongside faculty members.
 Doctoral students are matched with Education Policy faculty members whose research interests align with their own.
 Our program prepares students for a variety of careers, including faculty positions at institutions of higher education, and policy research positions at research firms, nonprofit organizations, and government agencies.

-The total number of course units required for graduation is 16.
+A total of 16 course units is required for graduation.

 |Disciplinary Foundation Courses|